GRP-Robotics-9206/.github/profile/README.md

 If you have any questions feel free to leave a issue or a pull request with a comment indicating what you need help with.

-## Current Season: 2025 Reefscape
+## Current Season: ???

-The current robotics season presented by **FIRST** is reefscape. (https://www.firstinspires.org/robotics/frc/game-and-season)
+The current robotics season presented by **FIRST** is ???. (https://www.youtube.com/watch?v=2AEdAID2U2o)

-The code for our personal robot can be found at https://github.com/GRP-Robotics-9206/robot-2025.

 ## Previous Seasons:

+2025: Reefscape presnented by **FIRST**, the code for the robot can be found here, https://github.com/GRP-Robotics-9206/robot-2025.

 2024: Cresendo presented by **FIRST**, the code for this robot can be found here, https://github.com/GRP-Robotics-9206/robot-2024.